-In Elementary School, Drama is part of the school curriculum for all P5 and P6 students.
+In Elementary School, Drama is part of the school curriculum for all G4 and G5 students.
 In addition to building a foundation of acting techniques and dramatic skills, these students explore being effective communicators, and make direct and conceptual connections to transdisciplinary projects across other disciplines.

 In Middle School, Drama is an essential part of the MYP Performing Arts curriculum.
 The focus of these classes is on Approaches to Learning (ATLs) – the vital 21st Century skills including creativity, communication, collaboration, and critical thinking.
 These skills are developed through such units as: scene-work, improv, playwriting, puppetry, film/media, stage combat, design, and more.

 Students have access to various Drama-based co-curricular activities, which are very popular.
-Throughout the year are a number performance opportunities, the biggest being the annual Anniversary Show, in which the majority of students are involved in a musical theatre performance in the Philharmonia Hall.
-Past shows include The Lion King, Wizard of Oz, You’re a Good Man Charlie Brown, West Side Story, and more.
+Throughout the year are a number of performance opportunities, the biggest being the annual Anniversary Show, in which the majority of students are involved in a musical theatre performance in the Philharmonia Hall.
+Past shows include Moana, James and the Giant Peach, The Lion King, Wizard of Oz, You’re a Good Man Charlie Brown, West Side Story, and more.

 At BIS, Art plays a vital part in the school curriculum and encouraging a life-long love of learning and self-expression.
 The inclusion of art across the school-wide program encourages students to express their ideas, promotes their creativity and stimulate their imagination.
 We believe art provides students with an opportunity to work collaboratively and individually, by being supported to problem solve and be aware of not only their immediate environment, but the world around them.
 We teach fascinating stories about artists and art movements from different histories and cultures.
 We deliver art education which aligns with the IB learner profile traits, which allows individual students the opportunity to grow and develop their skills and document their progress over their time at BIS.
 Students at BIS are taught varied art making techniques methods, how to use different mediums and most importantly, learn the skills to be able discuss and critique the work they are making, and reflective and refine on what they are creating.
 Students are given the opportunity to show their work not only in the art studio, we hold small exhibitions and displays of their work around the school, which often causes great delight and lively conversations by students seeing their work on display.
 We also encourage students to become involved in art ECA’s for specialised art classes such as the theatre sets and prop making class for our annual Anniversary show, and become involved in the yearly BIS Art and Poetry exhibition.